tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

     ![Select Artifacts, 1 published to review the artifact contents.](media/devops-build-pipeline-14.png 'Build Artifacts')

-2. Select **outputs, eval_info.json** and then select the download arrow.
-The `eval_info.json` is the output from the *model evaluation* step and the information from the evaluation step will be later used in the release pipeline to deploy the model.
+2. Select **outputs, eval_info.json**, and then select the download arrow.
+The `eval_info.json` is the output from the *model evaluation* step.
+The information from the evaluation step will be used in the release pipeline to deploy the model.
 Select the back arrow to return to the previous screen.

     ![Download output from the model evaluation step.](media/devops-build-pipeline-15.png 'Download JSON file')